shundhammer/qdirstat/doc/DevHistory.md

   - Fixed [GitHub issue #22](https://github.com/shundhammer/qdirstat/issues/22):

-    Cache files containing the root file system would not display correctly or segfault under certain conditions.
+    Cache files containing the root filesystem would not display correctly or segfault under certain conditions.
 This is now fixed.

   - Added "Refresh All" action to the main window tool bar.
 I had consciously